Mount Nebo | The Holy Land | Jordan | Where Moses looked in on the promised land

 A visit to Mount Nebo is a must when visiting Jordan.
 The Hebrew Bible mentioned this site.
 It is the location where Moses looked in on the Promised Land.
 He was forbidden to enter, but from here, Moses was able to see the Jordan River Valley with views of the Dead Sea, Jericho, Bethlehem, and the hills of Jerusalem.
 Moses died atop Mount Nebo according to many studies, yet no one knows the exact location.
+Also, the church has incredible historical mosaics.

 Italian artist Giovanni Fantoni commemorated Moses’s view of the Promised Land.
 He designed and erected the Brazen Serpent Monument at the top of the mountain.
 The cross, meant to symbolize Christ’s sacrifice, and a bronze serpent that symbolizes the one created by Moses in the wilderness.